TPdkr/learner/README.md

 ## Bugs:
 A lot.
 It's in a very early stage.
 Please report them here.
 ## Currently working on:
 Writing more test to easier extend the functionality of the app.
-Design and implementation of the database that will store user progress abd course contents.
 ## Already working:
-App logic and ui on all present pages which includes: main screen, lesson screen, course and unit catalogue screens.
-Word and course Unit tests.
+Adding and going through courses already present in the app.